-Keep Off When power returns after an AC power failure, you must press the Power button to power-on the system.
+Keep Off When power returns after an AC power failure, the system's power is off.
+You must press the Power button to power-on the system.

 Turn On When power returns after an AC power failure, the system will automatically power-on.

-Last State When power returns after an AC power failure, the operating session where you left off before power
+Last State When power returns after an AC power failure, the system will return to the state where you left off before power failure occurs.
+If the system's power is off when AC power failure occurs, it will remain off when power returns.
+If the system's power is on when AC power failure occurs, the system will power-on when power returns.